beast911/f1_app/Readme.md

-underground react app and related technologies showcase
+Formula 1 showcase app in React and related technologies